reasonwithoutrestraint/site/README.md

     - Book: David Enoch - _Taking Morality Seriously_ (ch.
 3)
     - Book: Derek Parfit - _On what Matters_ (ch.
 31)
     - Book: Michael Huemer - _Ethical Intuitionism_ (ch.
 5 "Moral Knowledge")
-	- Book: Derek Parfit - _On what Matters_
 	- Book: Ralph Wedgwood - _The Nature of Normativity (chs.
 3 & 7)
+    - Book: Derek Parfit - _Reasons and Persons_
 - Sensibility
     - Essays: David Wiggins - "A Sensible Subjectivism" from _Needs, Values, Truth_
 	- Chapter: John McDowell - "Values and Secondary Qualities" from _Morality and Objectivity_
 	- Essay: John McDowell - "Projection and Truth in Ethics"
+	- Justin D'Arms, "Two Arguments for Sentimentalism"
 - Error-Theory
 	- Book: J.L.
 Mackie - _Ethics: Inventing Right and Wrong_ (as in DGR, "The Subjectivity of Values")
 	- Book: Richard Joyce - _The Myth of Morality_ (chp.
 1 & 8)
 	- Book: Jonas Olson - _Moral Error Theory_ (chp.
 9)
 	- Essay: Stephen Finlay - "The Error in the Error Theory"
 - Reasons/Motives:
+	- Bernard Williams - "Internal and External Reasons" from _Moral Luck_
 	- Essays: _Internal Reasons: Contemporary Readings (MIT Readers in Contemporary Philosophy)_
+		- I. Williams and His Critics
+			- 1.Internal and External Reasons (1979) /​ Bernard Williams
+			- 2.Skepticism about Practical Reason (1986) /​ Christine Korsgaard
+			- 3.Might There Be External Reasons?
+(1995) /​ John McDowell
-	- Bernard Williams - "Internal and External Reasons" from _Moral Luck_
+			- 4.Reply to McDowell (1995) /​ Bernard Williams
+			- 5.Internal Reasons (1995) /​ Michael Smith
+		- II.Instrumentalism
+			- 6.Humean Doubts about the Practical Justification of Morality (1997) /​ James Dreier
+			- 7.Why Is Instrumental Rationality Rational?
+(2005) /​ Troy Jollimore
+			- 8.Putting Rationality in Its Place (1993) /​ Warren Quinn
+		- III.Kantian Conceptions
+			- 9.Selections from The Possibility of Altruism (1970) /​ Thomas Nagel
+			- 10.The Normativity of Instrumental Reason (1997) /​ Christine Korsgaard
+			- 11.The Possibility of Practical Reason (1996) /​ J. David Velleman
+			- 12.Velleman's Autonomism (2001) /​ Philip Clark
+		- IV.Alternatives
+			- 13.Beyond the Error Theory (2010) /​ Michael Smith
+		- Contents note continued:
+			- 14.Rationality and Virtue (1994) /​ Philippa Foot
+			- 15.Reasons and Motivation (1997) /​ Derek Parfit.
 	- Chapter: Philippa Foot - "Morality as a System of Hypothetical Imperatives"
 	- Book: Thomas Nagel - _The Possibility of Altruism_ (as in DGR)
 	- Book: David Gauthier - _Morals By Agreement_ (as in DGR)